hclbaur/sdt-core/docs/TUTORIAL.md

 		println "firstname"
 	}

 This will print "Alice", "Bob" and "Christopher" - regardless of how the contacts are ordered in the addressbook node.
-Reversing sort order - so the output will be "Christopher", "Bob" and "Alice" - is just a matter of using the `reverse` keyword.
+Reversing sort order - so the output will be "Christopher", "Bob" and "Alice" - is just a matter of adding a `reverse` expression that evaluates to true.

  	foreach "$doc/addressbook/contact" {
 		sort "firstname" { reverse "true()" }
 		println "firstname"
 	}

 Sorting keys are not limited to node values, but can be any effective value "extracted" by the sort expression.
-For instance, to sort contacts in order of increasing length of their firstname:
+For instance, to sort contacts in order of increasing length of their firstname, you can use the *string-lenght()* function:

- 	foreach ... {
 		sort "string-length(firstname)"
-	... }

 Oops.
 This will print "Christopher", "Bob" and "Alice" again, when obviously "Christopher" - with length 11 - should come last.
 What went wrong?

 By default, values are compared lexicographically, which means that "11" comes before "3" and "5", rather than after it.
-When sorting numeric values, we must use an appropriate `comparator``, as in
+When sorting numeric values, we should use an appropriate `comparator`, like this:

- 	foreach ... {
 		sort "string-length(firstname)" { comparator "sdt:compare-number(?,?)" }
-	... }

-A comparator is a function with at least two arguments, and returns a negative number, zero, or a positive number, depending on whether the effective value of the first argument collates before, equal to, or after the second one.
+A comparator is a function with at least two arguments, that returns a negative number, zero, or a positive number, depending on whether the effective value of the first argument collates before, equal to, or after the second one.
 The question marks - in what is effectively a Lambda expression - act as a placeholder for the objects to be compared.

 Let's go back to sorting names.
 If your addressbook neatly capitalizes all names, you may get away with a lexicographical sort.
 Otherwise, you are in trouble, because lowercase letters collate after *all* uppercase ones, so for example "alice" would come after "Zoey".